 Rosenblum said the findings may have implications for alopecia areata, an autoimmune disease that interferes with hair follicle regeneration and causes patients to lose hair in patches from their scalp, eyebrows, and faces.
 Alopecia is among the most common human autoimmune diseases — it’s as common as rheumatoid arthritis, and more common than type 1 diabetes — but scientists have little idea what causes it.

 After his team first observed hair loss in Treg-deficient mice, Rosenblum learned that the genes associated with alopecia in previous studies are almost all related to Tregs, and treatments that boost Treg function have been shown to be an effective treatment for the disease.
-Rosenblum speculates that better understanding Tregs’ critical role in hair growth could lead to improved treatments for hair loss and baldness more generally.
+Rosenblum speculates that better understanding of Tregs’ critical role in hair growth could lead to improved treatments for hair loss and baldness more generally.

 The study also adds to a growing sense that immune cells play much broader roles in tissue biology than had previously been appreciated, said Rosenblum, who plans to explore whether Tregs in the skin also play a role in wound healing, since the same follicle stem cells are involved in regenerating skin following injury.